Profiles and Boreholes

 1.0 Introduction

 This tutorial illustrates how to introduce profiles and boreholes into a model with a simple surface excavation, consisting of a trench located near a circular tunnel and a distributed load directly above the tunnel.
 The gravity field stress option is used, and a staged analysis is performed by first excavating the tunnel, then the trench, and finally, adding the load in the fourth stage.
 Two boreholes are present, one located on either side of the excavations.
 The borehole profiles have three layers, with three different sandy materials.
 Results will then be analyzed using RS2 Interpret.
-For additional resources detailing the use of Profiles and Boreholes in RS2, please visit the User Manual.
+For additional information, see Profiles and Boreholes in RS2.

 2.0 Constructing the Model